translate/pootle/docs/server/fabric_commands.rst

 .. note:: This command is intended for removing Pootle deployments performed using the :ref:`stage_feature <fabric-commands#stage-feature>` command.

-.. warning:: This command requires using the ``staging`` environment.
+.. warning:: This command requires using the ``staging`` environment passing to it the desired branch.

-Available arguments:

-``branch``
-  The specific branch which was used to check out from the repository when deploying Pootle.

-  .. note:: This is a required argument.

 Examples:

 .. code-block:: bash

-    $ fab staging unstage_feature:branch=feature/extension-actions
+    $ fab staging:branch=feature/extension-actions unstage_feature

 .. _fabric-commands#update-code: